Diane Rochford, OBE – Chair Rochford Review & Consultative Headteacher of the Learning in Harmony Trust.

 In November 2018 the DfE published ‘Piloting the seven aspects of engagement for summative assessment: qualitative evaluation.’
 The report stated that an expert group, led by Diane Rochford, will now refine the approach based on the findings of the pilot, ready for its introduction for pupils not in subject-specific study from 2020.

 Diane Rochford will, in her keynote speech, reflect on the pilot and consider ‘what next?’
-Jo Egerton’s workshop will examine approaches in using the engagement profile tool in schools.

 In 2018 the OFSTED has set out how it plans to put the curriculum at the heart of its new inspection framework.
 OFSTED found that curriculum quality may be linked to a number of factors; this included having a clear purpose for assessment.
 Karen Lewis explores what to report to key stakeholders when demonstrating the impact of your curriculum.

-Workshops will also examine possible implications of the proposed EIF for 2019 and how this might look for pupils engaged in non-subject and pre-subject specific learning.
+Presentations will also examine possible implications of the proposed EIF for 2019 and how this might look for pupils engaged in non-subject and pre-subject specific learning.
 Steve Phillips and Julie Stephens consider curriculum intent for non subject specific learning through play (P1-P4); whilst Katie Noon and Rachel Barker look at standards for pupils at key stages 3 & 4 in the context of ‘quality of education’.

 8.30am – 9.30 am Coffee & registration